Personal Finance

 Compounding is a powerful financial concept that can help you achieve long-term goals.
 It is the process of earning interest on both the initial principal and the accumulated interest over time.
 The longer the investment horizon, the greater the potential benefit of compounding.
 Here are some tips on how to harness the power of compounding:

 Start early: The earlier you start investing, the longer your money has to compound.
 Even small contributions made regularly can grow into a significant sum over time.
 It’s always early enough to start investing, but the earlier you start, the better.
+According to Fidelity’s retirement planning research, an investor who begins contributing at age 25 can accumulate nearly twice as much as one who starts at age 35, even with identical monthly contributions.

 Invest regularly: Regular contributions to your investment account can help maximize the power of compounding.
 You can take advantage of market fluctuations and benefit from dollar-cost averaging by investing consistently.
+Dollar-cost averaging — a strategy endorsed by regulators including the U.S. Securities and Exchange Commission (SEC) — helps reduce the impact of short-term volatility on your overall portfolio.

 Reinvest your dividends: If you invest in dividend-paying stocks, consider reinvesting those dividends to take advantage of compounding.
 This can help increase your investment returns over time.